-The overwhelming focus of Iranian foreign policy is on the Near East region, as demonstrated by Iran's employment of all the various instruments of its foreign policy, including deployment of the IRGC-Qods Force in several locations in the region.
-All the various motivations of Iran's foreign policy appear to be at work in its actions in the region, including its efforts to empower Shiite communities that fuel sectarian responses.
+The overwhelming focus of Iranian foreign policy is on the Near East region, as demonstrated by Iran's employment of all the various instruments of its foreign policy, including deployment of the IRGC-Qods Force in several countries.
+All the various motivations of Iran's foreign policy appear to be at work in its actions in the region, including its efforts to empower Shiite movements and Shiite-led governments.
 Iranian steps to aid Shiites in Sunni-dominated countries often fuel responses by those governments, thus aggravating sectarian tensions.
-15

-15 Statement for the Record.
+&lt;sup>16 Statement for the Record.
 U.S. Director for National Intelligence James Clapper.
 Senate Armed Services Committee, February 2015, p.
 14.